cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 #### Fees

 Traders pay swap fees when they trade with a pool.
 These fees can be customized with a minimum value of 0.01% and a maximum value of 10%.
-To avoid use decimal, we use basis point for `feeRate`, 1 = 0.01%, 100 = 1%
+Basis points for `feeRate` is used, where the integer 1 is 0.01% and integer 100 is 1.00%.

 The fees go to liquidity providers in exchange for depositing their tokens in the pool to facilitate trades.
 Trade fees are collected at the time of a swap, and goes directly into the pool, increasing the pool balance.
 For a trade with a given $inputToken$ and $outputToken$, the amount collected by the pool as a fee is